yext/search-core/docs/answers-core.highlightedvalue.value.md

 ## Remarks

 No formatting is applied to this value.
-This is simply the value that the Answers API determined should be highlighted
+This is simply the value that the Answers API determined should be highlighted.